cloudposse/docs/content/kubernetes-backing-services/iam/kube2iam.md

 ## Kops Integration

 Now to leverage IAM Roles with your `kops` cluster, you'll need to install `kube2iam`.
-There are a number of ways to go about this, but we recommend to use our Master Helmfile that ships with Geodesic.
+There are a number of ways to go about this, but we recommend to use our [Helmfiles](https://github.com/cloudposse/helmfiles).

-### Install with Master Helmfile
+### Install with Helmfile

-{{% dialog type="code-block" icon="fa fa-code" title="Install `kube-lego`" %}}
+{{% dialog type="code-block" icon="fa fa-code" title="Install `kube2iam`" %}}
 ```
-helmfile -f /conf/kops/helmfile.yaml --selector chart=kube2iam sync
+helmfile --selector chart=kube2iam sync
 ```
 {{% /dialog %}}